shlomif/shlomif-tech-diary/do-you-want-to-be-a-hacker-monarch.md

 Arnold Schwarzenegger.

-And just for the record, even http://bigbangtheory.wikia.com/wiki/Penny from The Big Bang Theory, the contemporary archtypical “anti-geek” “dumb blonde”, is a wonderful and superb hacker and action heroine, as was http://en.wikipedia.org/wiki/List_of_Clueless_characters#Cher_Horowitz before her.
+And just for the record, even http://bigbangtheory.wikia.com/wiki/Penny from The Big Bang Theory, the contemporary archtypical “anti-geeky” “dumb blonde”, is a wonderful and superb hacker and action heroine, as was http://en.wikipedia.org/wiki/List_of_Clueless_characters#Cher_Horowitz before her.

-While it’s up to a person to choose whether to be a hacker or not, the alternative of being a tragic hero, is to become cynical and miserable and to slowly stagnate and die, so I wouldn't recommend it to anyone.
+While it’s up to a person to choose whether to be a hacker or not, the alternative of it is being a tragic hero, which means to become cynical and miserable and to slowly stagnate and die, so I wouldn't recommend it to anyone.

 ------------